Converter Tab#

 Repeated sequences

 If a sequences shows (rep2) next to its name, it means that it’s a duplicated.
+This usually represents runs that got interrupted.
 If you include both, they will be included as run-1 and run-2.

 2. Specific view#